 ICEHOTEL open year round with help from the sun

-Icehotel is open 365 days of the year in a building designed with twenty suites, ice bar and gallery – all run on solar power.
-Using the near constant daylight within the Arctic Circle between May and September, a sustainable way of having Icehotel open all year will become reality with the rays of the sun, spring 2017.
+Icehotel is open 365 days of the year in a building designed with twenty suites, ice bar and gallery – all run on sustainable power, most of it sourced from the Midnight Sun.
+Using the near constant daylight within the Arctic Circle between May and September, a sustainable way of having Icehotel open all year became reality with the rays of the sun, spring 2017.

 The new building is located adjacent to where the current “winter hotel” is reborn anew every year.

 “The nature and environment are not only a huge source for inspiration for Icehotel, but also a necessity to create the hotel year after year.
 Our guests now have the option to combine their ice experience with dog sled and northern lights or with a tour on the river under the midnight sun – on nature’s terms.
 Historically this is the first time something like this has been built in the world and we are very happy to be able to welcome our guests every day of the year.”

 The road to CO2 negative – to date